jericmontana/local-dev-setup/README.md

 # Shopify Theme Development Setup

-This repository provides a starting template for Shopify theme development, including a pre-configured ***`src`*** folder, tools, and settings optimized for faster development.
+This repository provides a starting template for Shopify theme development, including a pre-configured `src` folder, tools, and settings optimized for faster development.

 ## Tools and Configuration

 This setup includes the following tools to enhance development:

+- **Git**: For version control and collaboration.
 - **PostCSS**: For CSS transformations and plugins.
 - **Webpack**: For bundling JavaScript, CSS, and other assets.
 - **Babel**: For transpiling JavaScript to ensure compatibility across browsers.